-We have audited the accompanying financial statements of the governmental activities and each major fund of Trails at Crowfoot Metropolitan District No. 3 (the District) as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and each major fund of Trails at Crowfoot Metropolitan District No. 3 (the District) as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of Trails at Crowfoot Metropolitan District No. 3, as of December 31, 2021, and the respective changes in financial position and the budgetary comparison for the General Fund, Debt Service Fund, Capital Projects Fund, and Special Revenue Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and each major fund of the District, as of December 31, 2023, and the respective changes in financial position and the budgetary comparison statements for the General Fund and Special Revenue Fund for the year then ended in accordance with accounting principles generally accepted in the United States of America.